PhilipQuirke/SkyCombAnalystHelp/DataStore.md

 # Overview
 The SkyComb Analyst application generates a lot of data and graphs about the videos and logs of a drone flight.
 This data is persisted in a spreadsheet (called a DataStore) which acts as a database for a drone flight.
-This ReadMe describes the DataStore and its uses.
+This page describes the DataStore and its uses.
 (Refer the root-level [ReadMe](./README.md) for an overview of the whole application.)